Fellows, Researchers, and Assistants

 Kabir Duggal is an attorney in Arnold and Porter’s International Arbitration and Public International Law Practice Groups in New York focusing on international investment arbitration, international commercial arbitration and public international law matters.
 He also acts as a Consultant for the United Nations Office of the High Representative for Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UN-OHRLLS).
 He is a Lecturer-in-Law at the Columbia Law School, teaching “International Investment Law and Arbitration.”
 He has also taught dispute resolution courses in educational institutions all over the world including Georgetown University Law Center, Fordham Law School, The Graduate Institute (Geneva, Switzerland), National Law University (Jodhpur, India), University of Carlos III (Madrid, Spain), National Research University Higher School of Economics (Moscow, Russia), Government Law College (Mumbai, India) among others.
 He has published several articles and books and is regularly invited to speak at conferences globally.
 He is the Managing Editor for Columbia Law School’s “The American Review of International Arbitration” and is an editor for investmentclaims.com hosted by Oxford University Press.
 He has co-authored a book entitled “Evidence in Investment Arbitration” published by Oxford University Press.
 He has received the Burton “Law360 Distinguish Legal Writing Award” for his scholarly writings.
 He also serves on ICSID Review’s Peer Review Board and is an Associate Editor for Brill-Nijhoff publisher’s international law and arbitration section.
 He is also a co-chair of the Juris Conference on Investment Treaty Arbitration.
 He is a graduate of the University of Mumbai (University Medal), University of Oxford (DHL-Times of India Scholar) and NYU School of Law (Hauser Global Scholar).

-Mirtha Kastrapeli is the founder and CEO of Beyond Alpha, a specialized research and consulting firm that helps institutional investors adopt investment and business models that target social and environmental outcomes, in addition to traditional market outperformance.
-Most recently, she was the Global Head of State Street’s Center for Applied Research, an independent think tank designed to provide insights about the future of the investment industry.
+Mirtha Kastrapeli is Executive Director and Sector Head for Consumers, ESG Corporate Ratings Research at ISS.
+She was the founder and CEO of Beyond Alpha, a specialized research and consulting firm that helps institutional investors adopt investment and business models that target social and environmental outcomes, in addition to traditional market outperformance.
+Previously, she was the Global Head of State Street’s Center for Applied Research, an independent think tank designed to provide insights about the future of the investment industry.
 In this capacity, she co-authored multiple papers, including the 2019 study ‘The Big Shift; Finding a New Center of Gravity for the Investment Industry.’
 She has over fifteen years of experience in the private and public sector, analyzing capital markets, and helping shape public policy.
 She spent seven years as a Global Macro Strategist at State Street Global Markets in Boston.
 In the public sector, she served as an advisor to the Secretary-General of the Ministry of Economics in Nicaragua.
 She also worked at the Economic and Commercial Office of the US Embassy in Managua, where she received a Meritorious Honor Award by the US Department of State.
 She earned a Bachelor’s degree from Ave Maria College in Nicaragua and a Master’s degree in Business Administration from the Brandeis International Business School.

 Leila Kazemi is a political economist and governance expert who has been leading CCSI's work on the Politics of Extractive Industries, a multi-year project grappling with the ways in which power, interests, incentives, and characteristics of political systems shape how extractive industry projects are developed, their ultimate outcomes, and the fate of governance interventions designed to improve these.
 The goal of the project is to help advance more politically-informed and impactful work on extractives governance.
 Prior to that, as a long-time consultant, she provided research, analysis, policy advice, and program development support on issues pertaining to the governance of extractive industries, business and human rights, and human rights and development to a range of organizations including the World Bank, Natural Resource Governance Institute, Ford Foundation, Social Science Research Council, Foundation for the UN Global Compact, Purpose, and the Carbon War Room.
 She holds a Master's degree from the London School of Economics and received her Doctorate in Political Science in 2010 from Columbia University, where her research focused on the relationship between the governance of foreign investments and host state sovereignty.